 ELO 3.1 Explore and analyze health and wellbeing from theoretical, socio-economic, scientific, historical, cultural, technological, policy, and/or personal perspectives.

 We will begin the course by exploring how power and control is related to reproductive health by beginning with slavery and settler colonialism (historical lens), and then taking it theme by theme to more contemporary issues and finally thinking across global and transnational borders.
-I specifically address physical, mental, environmental aspects of health and well-being, but the wide range in readings and blog posts will
+I specifically address physical, mental, environmental aspects of health and well-being, but the wide range in readings and blog posts will allow them to incorporate other forms of health discussions, including spiritual, emotional, and possibly financial.

-ELO 3.2 Identify, reflect on, or apply strategies for promoting health and well- being.
 Reproductive justice is an act of health and wellbeing because it recognizes that a person's ability to make informed decisions about their body, sexuality, and reproduction is essential for their overall well-being.
 It addresses the systemic inequalities that can prevent individuals from accessing essential reproductive health services and support, ultimately impacting their physical, mental, and social health.

 What is unique about the course is that we are expanding our concept of reproductive health, by looking at how issues of immigration, climate/environment, technology, colonialism/neocolonialism, etc. impact the health and wellbeing of vulnerable communities.
 In addition, we will discuss how reproductive technologies such as IVF, fetal diagnostics, and surrogacy relate to health issues such as disability, genetics, and chronic illnesses.

+ELO 3.2 Identify, reflect on, or apply strategies for promoting health and wellbeing.

 I plan to bring guest speakers from Planned Parenthood and Abortion Fund of Ohio, students will learn about how people experience abortions, birth control and testing, designed to provide more accessibility to everyone.

-For the self-reflection form that students will do on the last day of class, I will ask them the How does achieving reproductive justice (or failing to) include health and wellbeing?
+For the self-reflection form that students will do on the last day of class, I will ask them the following:

+- 1. How does achieving reproductive justice (or failing to) include health and wellbeing? - 2.
 How does the scholarship, lecture, & discussions from the course challenge your previous understandings of health and wellbeing?
-How does it expand on?
-How do these understandings of health and wellbeing relate on a global and transnational level?
+How does it expand on? - 3.
+How do these understandings of health and wellbeing relate on a global and transnational level? - 4.
 And finally, what are some strategies for wellbeing that you can implement from the course on an individual or community level?
 How can we ensure others (and self) have better access to reproductive justice?
+(3.2)

-(3.2) These questions will not only allow them to reflect on the course, but to actively strategize how to promote better
+These questions will not only allow them to reflect on the course, but to actively strategize how to promote better